 - How much does it cost to take a Praxis test?

-The test fee is determined by the test format (multiple choice, constructed response or a combination of the two).
+The test fee is determined by the test format (selected-response questions, constructed-response questions or a combination of the two).
 Visit Praxis Test Fees for more information.

 - How do I know which test to take?